torvarun/gr-pv/README.md

 Additionally, automatic tests within the Per Vies Functional Test System employ NumPy and SciPy for internal self verification.
 Ensure NumPy and SciPy for Python2 is installed before continuing.

-Finally, said test system requires the Per Vices UHD driver to be installed (see the Per Vices GitHub page).
+Finally, this test system requires the Per Vices UHD driver to be installed (see the Per Vices GitHub page).

 Ensure one BNC cable per channel is looped from its TX to RX channel.
 Ensure an attenuator is fixed to each RX line as driving a TX line with max gain will damage the RX line at max gain.